web-platform-tests/wpt/tools/certs/README.md

 error when you start wptserve.

 Finally, set the path value in the server configuration file to the default OpenSSL configuration file location.
-To do this create a file called `config.json`.
+To do this, create a file called `config.json`.
 Then add the OpenSSL configuration below, ensuring that the key `ssl/openssl/base_conf_path` has a value that is the path to the OpenSSL config file (typically this will be